epanov1602/CommandRevSwerve/Command_Driving_Aiming.md

 from wpimath.geometry import Rotation2d, Pose2d, Translation2d

 class ResetXY(commands2.Command):
     def __init__(self, x, y, headingDegrees, drivetrain):
+        """
+        Reset the starting (X, Y) and heading (in degrees) of the robot to where they should be.
+        :param x: X
+        :param y: X
+        :param headingDegrees: heading (for example: 0 = "North" of the field, 180 = "South" of the field)
+        :param drivetrain: drivetrain on which the (X, Y, heading) should be set
+        """
+        super().__init__()
         self.drivetrain = drivetrain
         self.position = Pose2d(Translation2d(x, y), Rotation2d.fromDegrees(headingDegrees))
         self.addRequirements(drivetrain)